 After the December 2012 AGM, the board comprised John Iles (chair), Heath Amber (vice chair), Jo Lindsay-Eschbank (secretary), Linda King (treasurer), Peter Bailey (since resigned and replaced by Anthony Porter), Lyndon Turner, Peter Fryer, Steve Boucher and associate director Adrian Humphreys.

 At the December 2013 AGM, Kurt Nilsen and Peter Marshall were elected to the board and Lyndon Turner and Peter Fryer were re-elected.
 Greg Thompson was invited to join as an associate director.
-Heath Amber became chairman, with Lyndon Turner as deputy.
+Heath Amber became chair, with Lyndon Turner as deputy.
 Other board members were Jo Lindsay-Eschbank (secretary), Linda King (treasurer) and Steve Boucher.
 Adrian Humphreys remained an associate director.

 In December 2015, Lyndon Turner became chair and Kurt Nilsen deputy chair.
 Heath Amber stepped down as chair, but remained on the board.